Ultimate Guide to Wedding Rings

 Today it’s such a strong symbol in all religions and cultures that it is universally recognised as a symbol of love, commitment and family bonding that even within institutions with the strongest rules on wearing personal items, such as research labs, operating theatres and even prisons, it is still the only piece of personal property that is allowed to be worn.

 Tradition has it that the groom gave his bride a gold band to mark that she was no longer a part of her father’s household but a wife to her new husband.
 Much later, in the Second World War men’s wedding rings became popular with GIs coming to Europe to fight as it acted as a constant reminder of their wives and families back home.
 This tradition caught on and today it’s just as common for married men throughout Europe to wear a wedding ring of their own as not.

 Yellow gold was the metal of choice for many generations, as it is a precious metal that doesn’t tarnish.
 It’s also hypoallergenic and inert, meaning that not only will your skin never react to it, it won’t react to sunlight, salt or any other household chemicals you are likely to come into contact with.
 Today other metals are becoming popular for similar properties.
-Platinum and titanium are increasingly popular, as is white gold and rose gold and even tungsten.
+Platinum wedding rings and palladium wedding rings are becoming increasingly popular, as are rose gold and white gold rings.

 Choosing a Metal

 Gold: Gold is an important precious metal which has been used in wedding rings since 560bce.
 All cultures throughout the world recognise gold’s significance as a pure, inert precious rare metal.
 24ct gold is the purest gold available, but it is too soft to make into jewellery as it will wear down very quickly, instead 22ct gold is the most pure that can reasonably be made into rings, harder yet, and just as attractive, are 18ct gold and 9ct gold.